 Applying for a special guardian

 Applications to appoint a special guardian (in Dutch) are made to the district court.
-You will need a lawyer to do this on your behalf.
 The parent(s) or the child itself can make the application.

 Laws and regulations (in Dutch)